Although it is generally preferable to allow your dog to sleep inside at night, this isn’t possible in all situations.

 Select a style with a strong roof.
 Some dogs love to embrace their inner Billy goat and end up spending lots of time hanging out on top of their dog house, Snoopy-style.
 Accordingly, you’ll want to ensure the roof is strong enough to support your dog’s weight, if you suspect he’ll use the roof as a perch.

 Leave a small hole for an electric cord.
 If you plan to use a heated bed or mat, may want to drill a small hole near the floor of the house.
 This will keep the house tidier and safer, and it isn’t very hard to do.
 Just be sure that the hole is large enough that the end of the electric cord can pass through it easily.
-You may also want to insulate around the whole to get a nice seal and prevent cold air coming through via the cord opening.
+You may also want to insulate around the hole to get a nice seal and prevent cold air coming through via the cord opening.

 Consider using Mylar.
 Mylar is a thin, reflective film that is used to make “survival blankets” and in the construction of self-heating dog beds.
 It works by reflecting the infrared rays emitted by your dog’s body right back at him.
 Obviously, you’ll need to use the Mylar in a way that precludes your dog from chewing on it, but there are dozens of ways you could conceivably incorporate into the construction of a doghouse.